 This course will analyze some social aspects of Thailand and our role in them.
 Through reading, writing, service learning, field excursions, reflection sessions, reflection journals, group meals, free time, and more, students will directly explore and experience the processes that shape culture and society in Chiang Mai, Thailand.

 Blending thinking and doing, service learning is a unique and vital modality that brings the classroom into the community and the community into the classroom.
-Service learning is an integrated form of experiential learning involving cycles of preparatory reading, collaborative work in the service of others outside the classroom with non-profit organizations, and reflective writing and group discussions, as well as linking personal and social responsibility.
+Service learning is an integrated form of experiential learning involving cycles of preparatory reading, collaborative work in the service of others outside the classroom with local organizations, and reflective writing and group discussions, as well as linking personal and social responsibility.
 With service learning, we directly experience the practical applications of academic knowledge and social analyses in both community and classroom.
-Doing so in Chiang Mai, Thailand will only amplify our learning.
+Doing so in Chiang Mai, Thailand will only amplify our learning and enjoyment.

 Studying abroad in Thailand, especially by being embedded in Thai culture and society for three weeks, is educational and immeasurably worthwhile.
 Further, direct knowledge of Thai culture and society is useful as a comparative case to better understand and contextualize other cultures and societies, including that of the U.S. This will contribute to the students’ repertoire of knowledge, skills, and abilities, as well as their social and intellectual development and their social and cultural intelligence.
 Asia is an increasingly important continent, for a variety of reasons, and increased student knowledge about and experience in Asia will better prepare them for the future.